-Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): As of July 29, two members are assisting TDEM with moving commodities from San Antonio, one liaison continues to support the SOC, and support for the city of West Columbia's lift station is complete.
+Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): As of August 2, all PWRT members and assets have demobilized.

 Texas A&M Forest Service (TAMFS): TAMFS continues to support Hurricane Beryl Response.
-On July 19, On July 29, TAMFS personnel and Texas Intrastate Fire Mutual Aid System (TIFMAS) demobilized from RSA.
-TIFMAS Strike Team (ST) 176 continues to support the Fire Watch for Matagorda County debris sites.
-TIFMAS ST 177 and two TAMFS drivers with tractors are supporting ice operations in San Antonio.
+On July 29, TAMFS personnel and Texas Intrastate Fire Mutual Aid System (TIFMAS) demobilized from RSA.
+TIFMAS Strike Teams 176 and 177 continue to support the Fire Watch for the Matagorda County debris sites and ice operations in San Antonio.